veracity/veracity-documentation/sections/dataplatform/storage/upsertdatasets.md

 * Step 3: Read CSV file from your location and upload file to storage using received SAS token uri
 * Step 4: Start job (if not set to automatic job processing in step 2)
 * Step 5: Verify status on upload

+## Response codes and response payloads
+All response formats and status codes are documented in the API Explorer, where each endpoint is listed.
+You can [browse the update dataset API there for detailed information](https://developer.veracity.com/docs/section/api-explorer/76904bcb-1aaf-4a2f-8512-3af36fdadb2f/developerportal/dataworkbenchv2-swagger.json). **See section Datasets Ingest**

 ## Step 1: Authenticate
 ### Get Veracity token for service principle/service account